cncf/presentations/README.md

 ### Incoming Changes (Pardon our dust)

-This repository is becoming a backend for what will eventually become presentations.cncf.io.
+This repository is for [presentations.cncf.io](https://presentations.cncf.io).

 - Frontend issues should be filed here: https://github.com/cncf/presentations-website/issues
 - Existing data and presentations will not be removed and will be migrated eventually by @castrojo

 Thanks for your patience!

-### Submission Process
+## Submission Process

+1. If you are non-technical: [File an issue](https://github.com/cncf/presentations/issues/new) with a link to the video and slides and someone will PR it in for you.
+1. If you are technical: PR your info into [presentations.yaml](https://github.com/cncf/presentations/blob/main/presentations.yaml) at the top.

 This is a work in progress and subject to change.
 Feel free to submit Pull Request (PR) for ideas and changes you'd like to see.

 > What kind of talks are accepted vs. not accepted?